Brian Benjamin: New York Senate

 In 2017, New York State Senator Bill Perkins ran for and won a vacant seat on the New York City Council.
-Benjamin then ran to succeed Perkins in Harlem's District 30 in the NY State Senate.
+Benjamin then ran to succeed him in Harlem's District 30 in the NY State Senate.

 New York law provides that special elections for state seats do not have open primaries; instead, party candidates are chosen by the local county committees.
 Three candidates seeking the Democratic nomination—district leaders Rev. Al Taylor and John Ruiz and activist Joyce Johnson—wrote a letter criticizing New York County Chairman Keith L. T. Wright, a close ally of Benjamin, accusing him of "voter suppression" in his bid to install Benjamin in office.
 Benjamin was at the time the fiancé of a woman who had worked in Wright's office.
 Critics alleged that the process was controlled by Benjamin's allies, including the Manhattan Democratic Party chairman.
 Benjamin won the Democratic nomination, receiving 170 out of 263 votes (63%) at a convention in March.

-With the district being overwhelmingly Democratic, Benjamin defeated Republican Dawn Simmons and Reform candidate Ruben Dario Vargas with over 91% of the vote in the May 24, 2017, special election.
-There was very low voter turnout (4%) for the election.
+With the district being overwhelmingly Democratic, Benjamin defeated Republican Dawn Simmons and Reform candidate Ruben Dario Vargas with over 91% of the vote in the May 24, 2017, special election: There was very low voter turnout (4%) for the election.
 He was sworn into the seat on June 5, 2017, and pledged to protect progressive values.

 2017–2018 session

 The district Benjamin represented in the Senate covered most of central Harlem and included parts of the neighborhoods of East Harlem, Hamilton Heights, Morningside Heights, Washington Heights, the Upper East Side, the Upper West Side, and Yorkville in Manhattan.

-In July 2017, shortly after Benjamin's election to the State Senate, the CEO of Benjamin's former employer, Genesis Companies, filed a "reportable business relationship" form with the New York State lobbying and ethics watchdog panel (the Joint Commission on Public Ethics).
+In July 2017, shortly after Benjamin's election, the CEO of Benjamin's former employer, Genesis Companies, filed a "reportable business relationship" form with the New York State lobbying and ethics watchdog panel (the Joint Commission on Public Ethics).
 Genesis stated that it had retained Benjamin as an advisor for $60,000 a year to consult on "real estate development matters" starting in June 2017.
 Benjamin said he consulted for his former firm but asserted that he was not compensated.
 Benjamin repeatedly denied receiving any outside income since his election.

 Benjamin is known as a political progressive.
 One of Benjamin's first campaign promises was to seek to close Rikers Island.
 He introduced a bill to close Rikers in three years.
 After violence on Rikers on Thanksgiving Day 2017, Benjamin sent a letter to the State Commission of Correction requesting a report on the state of the facility.
 The report found that it might be necessary to close Rikers faster to ensure that the constitutional rights of inmates and staff were protected.
 In addition, Benjamin was also a co-sponsor of bills to reform discovery, end cash bail, restore the voting rights of parolees, and end solitary confinement, many of which passed once the Democrats retook the majority.